-Late in my 6th form year I was on a host exchange to Murray Rriver, Australia.
-My father telephones excitedly delivering the news I'd been accepted to Teachers Training College.
+Late in my 6th form year (yes, that ages me a little!)
+I was on a host exchange to Murray River, Australia.
+My father telephones delivering the news I'd been accepted to Teachers Training College.
 They required me to return immediately, to forsake my exchange.
-I had to forfeit all of my savings from months of serving behind the counter at my local dairy.
+All those months of serving behind the counter at my local Tamatea dairy - wasted!
 My exchange ruined.
 A choice, at the time I felt so frustrated by.

-I reluctantly returned to NZ.
+I returned to NZ.

-A few years later, north we head, to reside by my next river.
+A few years later, north to the Waikato, to reside by my next river.
 Here the joy of my children join my trail.
-Briefly we do drift away from a river.
-However, the pull of the river remains strong and calls me back.
-So, over 21 years later, I proudly stand alongside the river today as Principal of this great school.
+We do drift away from a river for a short period.
+Yet, the pull of the river remains strong and calls me back.
+So, nearly 30 years later, I stand alongside the Waikato River today as Principal of this great school.

 required me to trust, to listen and to embrace who I am, who I can be, and who I will be.
 The same very qualities we ask of our children each and every dayPaula Farquhar